pzfreo/purchase-starter/README.md

 # purchase-starter

-Starter for purchase order service
+A simple starter project for building a RESTful service

+* Uses tsoa, typeorm, express